Tax revenue from gambling in Colorado is up in its second fiscal year. And the Colorado Water Plan remains a major beneficiary.

 Overall, the Colorado sports betting fund distribution increased by nearly $5 million in Fiscal Year 2022 compared to the Fiscal Year 2021 ($8,564,616.03).

 Net Sports Betting Proceeds reported Colorado’s tax revenues.
-The Net Sports Betting Proceeds calculation is the total of all wagers placed – not including free bets – minus the payments to players and federal excise taxes.
+The Net Sports Betting Proceeds calculation is the total of all wagers placed – not including bonus – minus the payments to players and federal excise taxes.

 Who else received tax funds from Colorado gambling?